dragona/android-intro/01_UserName/readme.md

 Test your application, you should have something that looks like this

-We just finished adding the textview, it is now time to add the edittext, a button, a view (line) and the second textview for getting hte user input.
+We just finished adding the textview, it is now time to add the edittext, a button, a view (line) and the second textview for getting the user input.

 - [ ] Features version 1
     - [x] the application has a single activity.